Digital Systems Program

 • Replacing traditional trackside signalling equipment with the latest ‘in cab’ train control technology (European Train Control System Level 2)

-• Introducing a Traffic Management System to help the railway recover from any disruption quickly and manage the overall network as effectively as possible.
+• Introducing a Traffic Management System (TMS) to help the railway recover from any disruption quicker and manage the overall network as effectively as possible.

-Digital Systems will help achieve the vision of Future Transport Strategy, enabling an increase in capacity across the railway network to meet future demand, and improving customer experience by delivering more reliable services, reduced journey times and enhanced real-time information.
+Digital Systems will help achieve the vision of Future Transport Strategy, enabling an increase in capacity across the railway network to meet future demand.

 Scope, status and key milestones

-Known as the “Trackside” project, the new system changes the way train drivers receive signalling information, so instead of relying on fixed traffic light signals outside the train, the driver responds to digital information received within the train cab.
+The new system changes the way train drivers receive signalling information, so instead of relying on fixed coloured light signals outside the train, the driver responds to digital information received within the train cab.

-Due to be available for operation in 2023, the TMS will work alongside other systems used by Sydney Trains to control train operations.
-It continually monitors the position of all trains, helping to keep services running as planned and assists with responses to incidents.
+A Traffic Management System will work alongside other existing systems used by Sydney Trains to control train operations.
+It continually monitors the position of all equipped trains, helping to keep services running as planned and assists with responses to incidents.

-Control Centres are being constructed to support the various Digital Systems Program sub-systems.
-The sites will centralise the management of real time information on the Sydney Trains network, with operators monitoring train movements and quickly responding to incidents when required.
+As part of Digital Systems, new control centre rooms in Sydenham and Homebush have been constructed.
+The control centres support new sub-systems and centralise the management of real time information on the Sydney Trains network, with operators monitoring train movements from the Rail Operating Centre (ROC) and responding to incidents as required.